-We are seeking to appoint, from January 2019, an outstanding teacher of Clarinet and Saxophone to work in a self-employed capacity in our music department.
-We would expect the successful applicant to be an accomplished performer and have to have the ability to teach and inspire our boys from across the age range and encourage pupils to take up the study of Clarinet or Saxophone.
-Preparation for graded music exams is part of the job, but we would expect the successful candidate to impart a thorough technical and musical grounding in their pupils, regardless of the style of music being studied and the approached required for individual pupils.
+We are seeking to appoint an outstanding and suitably qualified teacher of organ to work in a self-employed capacity in our music department from September 2019.
+We would expect the successful applicant to be an accomplished performer and to have the ability to teach and inspire our boys from across the age range on the school organ (Peter Collins 1987).

+Preparation for graded music exams is part of the job, and we would expect the successful candidate to impart a thorough technical and musical grounding in their pupils including accompaniment skills and preparation for Oxbridge Organ Scholarship trials.
+The job will also involve promoting awareness in school regarding the benefits of learning to play the organ.